ruthgn/Movie-Recommendation-System/README.md

 Researcher/Author: Ruth Nainggolan

-Created a movie recommendation system using collaborative filtering in Python.
+Creating a movie recommendation system using collaborative filtering in Python.

 Files